-Area / Line chart
+Area & Line Charts

 A quick guide on how to use the area and line chart widgets.

-Note: ‘Target Value’ and ‘Compare to last time period’ are mutually exclusive.
-It means that you can only compare the actual value either to the target value or to the last time period.
+The Target Value and Compare to options are mutually exclusive.
+It means that you can only compare the actual value either to a target value or a past time period.